 Have you noticed persistent changes in your bowel habits?

 The presence of symptoms means that you may need attention beyond screening.
 The most important of these symptoms is rectal bleeding, while a noticeable change in your bowel patterns is also of concern.
 If you develop these symptoms, or you have one or more risk factors, don't delay in seeking medical attention.

 Did you answer YES to more than one of these questions?

 Having a combination of risk factors significantly increases your overall risk of developing colorectal polyps and cancer.
 For example, if you have already had a polyp, and find out a close relative has also had one, your risk status is increased.
 Risk status can change, therefore, and should be updated.

 If you answered yes to one or more of the questions above, you are at risk for developing colorectal polyps or cancers.

 If You Are at Risk, What Do You Do?

 First, pat yourself on the back!
 By taking the time to determine your risk for colorectal cancer, you have taken an important step toward preventing it.
-Now make an appointment with your primary care doctor, a gastroenterologist, or a colorectal surgeon.
+Now make an appointment with your primary care doctor to discuss further screening.